 CBID is a way of working that ensures people with disabilities are respected and included in their communities on an equal basis in all areas of life.
 It is people centred, community driven and human rights based.
 CBID is an essential contribution to CBM’s Vision and a key approach to realise the Convention on the Rights of Persons with Disabilities (CRPD) and leave no one behind in achieving the Sustainable Development Goals (SDGs).

 What is Community Based Inclusive Development?

-CBID programs include health, education, livelihood, social and empowerment activities, working closely with local partners, local governments and representative groups of persons with disabilities to bring about change.
-In high risk areas CBID programs also include activities around community preparedness and resilience for when disasters and/or conflict strike.
-CBID encourages more inclusive, responsive and accountable communities.
+CBID programmes can include health, education, livelihood, social and empowerment activities, working closely with local partners, local governments and the disability movement to bring about change.
+CBID particularly promotes the participation and voice of people with disabilities in decision-making processes at the local level.
+In high risk areas, CBID programmes include activities that address community preparedness and resilience for when natural and human-caused disasters strike.
+CBID enhances and strengthens earlier work described as Community Based Rehabilitation (CBR) and encourages more inclusive, responsive and accountable communities.

 Disability Inclusive Disaster Risk Reduction (DiDRR)

 Only by working with persons with disabilities, communities can identify what is needed to increase resilience and reduce the risks in any particular context.
 Disability Inclusive Disaster Risk Reduction is needed to ensure that the Community Based Inclusive Development (CBID) approach contributes to sustainable, inclusive and resilient communities that can withstand disasters.Read more